johnyzyfei/AthritisStudy/README.md

-This contains analysis including code and tables created for the juvenile arthritis project.
+This contains analysis including code and tables created for the juvenile arthritis study.